-And now, in 2022, we’ve got tools at our fingertips that would have been almost unfathomable at the beginning of the century.
-There are so many SaaS tools out there that can help you drive sales by offering features including tracking customer data, setting up demos, offering custom discounts, and more.
+And now, at the end of 2023 and as we approach 2024, we’ve got tools at our fingertips that would have been almost unfathomable a decade ago.
+There are so many SaaS tools out there that can help you drive sales by offering features, including tracking customer data, setting up demos, offering custom discounts, and more.

 1. Customer Relationship Management Tool (CRM)

 Your CRM will be everything, and many will either integrate with other tools on this list or actually come with some of the other tools attached.

 A CRM will store all of your contacts (including leads and customers) and track and review their entire history.
 See users who have engaged with your site, opened emails, booked an appointment, or purchased recently.
 You can use all of this information to provide outstanding support and personalized sales recommendations.

 Sales Stack Tool Recommendation There are plenty of great CRMs on the market, but my go-to choice is HubSpot.
 It’s incredibly intuitive, it walks you through the setup process, and it scales up and down well.
 It has plenty of great features at every plan level, and a number of advanced features as you increase your plan cost.
 Salesforce is also a great option (and it’s our top sales-first software, which we’ll discuss in the next section).

 In many cases, your CRM will overlap with sales-facilitating and analytics software, but because they can be separate we wanted to have them listed separately here, too.

 Sales software and analytics will focus entirely on helping your brand to find opportunities to sell more.
 Features typically are going to include the following: